SamTheMar/Strip_packing_problem/README.md

 ```
 where :
 - rotation can be only True or False
+    - default is False
 - ordering can be only True or False
+    - default is True
 - solver can be only gurobi or coin-bc or cplex
+    - default is gurobi

 ## Visualization
 You can visualize: